adon-cloudcannon/landing-page-test/src/collections/ssg-pages/gatsby.md

                       Gatsby is a static site generator built with React, and using React/JSX for its templating and GraphQL for queries.
-If you’re familiar with React, JavaScript, and Graph QL, you’ll be more than ready to get started.&nbsp;
+If you’re familiar with React, JavaScript, and Graph QL, you’ll be more than ready to get started.

                       Gatsby is a developer-friendly SSG right out of the box,